 Job applications can be tricky.
-Do you follow up after submitting yours?
+Should you follow up after submitting your job application?
+Should you follow up after a job interview if you haven’t heard back?

-You know you’re perfect for the role – what could possibly be holding them back from excitedly calling you in for an interview?
+You know you’re perfect for the role – what could possibly be holding them back from excitedly calling you in for an interview or for a second interview if you’ve already met them?

 You spent over two hours, maybe three or four hours crafting and fine tuning your cover letter, tailoring your resume for that role that is so perfect for you.